 Short answer: Yes.
-However, and this may seem obvious and come as no surprise (or of no import) to some, but it seems to me that for those who affirm and embrace Christianity, there is some measure of obligation to grow or mature in the faith.
-Consider how the image
+However, and this may seem obvious and come as no surprise, it seems to me that for those who affirm and embrace Christianity, there is some measure of obligation to grow or mature in the faith.
+Consider how the image of “infant” or “children” is used in

 It’s been said that “imitation is the sincerest form of flattery.”
 I’m uncertain about the role of “sincere” flattery, but it’s more than clear that imitating others is an indication of their personal influence and impact.
 Imitation shows that what others do plays a significant role in our behavior and character